Asset Giant

 Plans change, and the bookings change with them:

-- Edit a booking by clicking it on any Calendar view.
-A single booking opens the booking editor; a booking that’s part of a kit opens the kit editor, where Edit asset list lets you add or remove items and Save changes applies them to the whole kit at once.
+• Edit a booking by clicking it on any Calendar view.
+A booking that’s part of a kit opens as the whole group, where Edit asset list lets you add or remove items and Save changes applies them to every member at once.

-- Cancel a booking with its × (delete) button, or Cancel booking in the kit modal to release every member of a kit in one action.
+• Cancel a booking with its × (delete) button, or Cancel booking in the booking form to release every member of a kit in one action.

 A few things worth remembering